Drill Dozer: Development

-Drill Dozer was originally revealed at E3 2005, originally titled Screw Breaker, a translation of its Japanese title.
+Drill Dozer was revealed at E3 2005, originally titled Screw Breaker, a translation of its Japanese title.
 It would later be released in Japan on September 22, 2005, and in North America on February 6, 2006.

 The game was localized by Nintendo of America's Treehouse division, specifically by employee Thomas Connery, who translated all of the Japanese text into English, and fellow Treehouse employee Eric Peterson's job was to rewrite and polish it afterward.
 Peterson stated that much of his time was spent rewriting jokes or lines to make them funny or understandable for English audiences.
 He was also responsible for naming every character, stage, and room in the game.
 Eric stated that the developers infused protagonist Jill with a lot of personality and attitude, saying that her actions rather than her dialogue, which is limited, define her character.
 He describes her as cute as well as tough, having to grow up fast due to her father's injuries in order to fill in for him while he recovers, as well as recovering the Red Diamond that a rival gang stole that was given to her by her now-deceased mother.
 He also called her a great example of a character who is unapologetic about how tough and cute she is.
 An interviewer described Jill's appearance as eccentric, and asked Peterson if anything had been done to transition from Japan to America.
 Peterson stated that while things often do change during localization, Jill was already interesting enough that she didn't need to be changed; he also added that the Drill Dozer itself was as much of a character as Jill was, citing the scene where the drill had to go on its own to find her.

 Reception

-Drill Dozer received "favorable" reviews according to video game review aggregator Metacritic.
+Drill Dozer received "favorable" reviews according to video game review aggregator website Metacritic.
 In Japan, Famitsu gave it a score of one eight, one nine, and two eights, for a total of 33 out of 40.

 The game was nominated as GBA Game of the Year by Nintendo Power, as well as Overall Game of the Year, and Best New Character (Jill) and Best Platformer throughout all systems for 2006.
 Of these, it won GBA Game of the Year as "NP's Pick".
 It was also runner-up for GameSpot's Game Boy Advance Game of the Year.